gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve detailed information about a specific collection using its slug.
+Get the details of a collection by its `slug`.

 *Returned Response:*